-boys, countries, radios , heroes, boxes, rulers, women, children, dogs, washes, lorries
+boys, countries, businesses, heroes, videos, boxes, rulers, women, children, dogs, washes, memories, sheep

-Do you know why and when we add -ies, -ves, -s and -es to plural nouns?
+Do you know when we add -ies, -ves, -s and -es ?

-*These words could be either -ves or -s - scarf/scarves or scarfs, dwarf/dwarves or dwarfs
+These words can be either -ves or -s: scarf - scarves or scarfs, dwarf - dwarves or dwarfs

 4. Change -y to -ies or -s

 b.
-If the word ends in a consonant + y then it changes to -ies
+If the word ends in a consonant + y change y to -ies:

 There are some words that are the same in the plural as in the singular: sheep, series, fish*, cod, salmon, aircraft, cattle, scissors, deer, trousers